larry-k88/PY101/study_guides/study_guide.md

 #### zip

-+ to get data from 2 separate collections, we can use the `zip` function
++ to get data from multiple collections, we can use the `zip` function
 + it is a lazy sequence that acts like a list of tuples:

         list_a = ['Bill', 'Ben']